Attending a BC Virtual Visit Appointment

 Don’t see the email?
 Check your junk or spam folders.

 Do not share your BC Virtual Visit email/SMS invitation with others.
-This is intended just for you to access your appointment.
+This is intended just for you to access your visit.

 Step 2: Test your audio, video and internet connection